-As the Court is aware, this is Plaintiffs' fourth motion for preliminary approval of settlements reached in this litigation.
+This is Plaintiffs' fifth motion for preliminary approval of settlements reached in this litigation.
 In their previous motions for preliminary approval (Dkt.
-393, 411, and 602), Plaintiffs set forth the relevant background to their motions, and do so again here for completeness of the record and with updates through the filing of this motion.
+393, 411, 602, and 706), Plaintiffs set forth the relevant background to their motions, and do so again here for completeness of the record and with updates through the filing of this motion.